BuildACell/engineering/contribute.md

 To commit, click on the save icon to the right.
 You will be presented with a list of your changes and a commit button.
 Add a message describing your changes (for example, "Added new instructions on how to contribute"), and click commit.
 Your changes should be visible on the website shortly.

 Prose has more features, such as writing draft posts (which won't be visible on the website) and then publishing them later.
 Check out the internal help for more details.

+### Editing in GitHub

+Once you have access to the GitHub repository, open the repository at [https://github.com/BuildACell/engineering](https://github.com/BuildACell/engineering), navigate to the file you want to edit, open it and click the 'edit' pen icon in the top right of the viewer pane.
+An editor will open, although it does not have helper functions for Markdown.
+You can preview using the 'Preview changes' button at the top.
+Once satisfied, fill out a commit message and commit your changes using the button at the bottom of the page.

 ### Editing Locally